Skip to main content

 Response time commitments establish how quickly the contractor will begin service after the trigger accumulation is reached or after snowfall stops.
 Commercial contracts typically require a 2-4 hour response window.
 The contract should address priority sequencing for multi-site accounts and how concurrent storm events affecting multiple clients are managed.

 De-icing and anti-icing provisions should specify the products used (rock salt, calcium chloride, magnesium chloride, sand, brine), application rates, and any restrictions on chemical use near vegetation, water features, or environmentally sensitive areas.
-Some municipalities restrict certain de-icing chemicals, and the contract should ensure compliance.
+Some municipalities restrict certain de-icing chemicals, and the contract should confirm compliance.

 Pricing structure is a critical distinction: per-push pricing (charges per plowing event based on accumulation tiers), seasonal flat rate (fixed price for the entire season regardless of snowfall), per-inch pricing (charges calculated by the measured depth of each event), or time-and-materials (hourly rate plus product costs).
 Each model allocates weather risk differently between the property owner and contractor.